SandyGgit/DataScience/README.md

 # Linear Regression:
 Fuel Consumption and car emission.

+# Multiple Linear Regression
+Build a linear regression model in Python using the scikit-learn package.
+Predict the calories spent during cycling around the neighborhood

 # Logistic Regression:
 Predict the survival rates of the Titanic based on the passenger features.